GreyGnome/EnableInterrupt/README.md

 pin the Arduino uses to upload sketches, and it is connected to the FT232RL USB-to-Serial chip (ATmega16U2 on the R3).

-### Mighty 1284, EnviroDIY Mayfly, Sodaq Mbili Support
+### Mighty 1284, Bobuino, EnviroDIY Mayfly, Sodaq Mbili Support
 The ATmega 1284p shares pinout with the 644; the only difference is in memory size.
 We use the "Mighty 1284" platform as our model, because the needed files are mature and complete.